June is the driest month. However, do NOT overwater. Water slowly, deeply (5 or 6 inches deep), and let the soil dry between watering.

 Cut back on fertilizing roses during the hot temperature.
 Water deeply.
 Hose off roses in early morning to increase humidity.

-Remove any faded or dead flowers to encourage new growth.
+Remove faded or dead flowers from your plants to encourage new growth.